It is just me, or is life getting more complicated?

 However, it’s time now to upgrade my creaking ancient* iPhone 4 with its sticky on/off button, dead-end operating system, and leaky charge.
 I’m also getting older so a bigger screen and the prospect of keeping the familiar headphone socket is attractive…hence I’m not jumping straight to the newest ‘7’.

 (*Ed. about 6 years old, so several IT life-times!)

-In my role as a Business Analyst I work a lot with business and [IT] system requirements.
-These can be functional or non-functional, for example, the difference between 3D touch and camera quality/number of pixels, respectively.
+In my role as a Business Analyst I work a lot with business and [IT] system requirements. can be functional or non-functional, for example, the difference between having 3D touch or not, and camera quality/number of pixels, respectively.

 A key part of requirements analysis, whoever does it, is to help the Customer and other stakeholders to come to a decision on what is wanted, ideally based on agreed criteria.
 BAs or Requirements Analysts can have an opinion and some domain expertise to contribute, but normally [we] guide and facilitate the process acting as an independent agent.

 This means the relative costs of different features or requirements and the project as a whole.
 This assumes that doing everything and having it all is not an option.
 It never is!

 Is there a fixed delivery date or some other critical dependency?
 This is often the deciding factor on what and how much can be achieved.

 This is linked to time and money, but also the availability and skills of key individuals or groups involved.
 Resources doesn’t only mean people, but they are often the main driver for effecting change.

 Together with Cost and Timescale these are sometimes called the Quality or Iron Triangle.
 These often form the basis of negotiation between various stakeholders and between the Customer and the producer, supplier or developer.